Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How is rental income taxed for foreigners in Ethiopia in 2026?

-As of early 2026, foreign landlords in Ethiopia typically face an effective rental income tax rate of around 10% to 25% of gross rent depending on allowable deductions and where their net income falls within the progressive tax brackets, while those holding property through a company pay a flat 30% on taxable profit.
+As of early 2026, foreign individual landlords in Ethiopia face progressive rental income tax brackets on their Ethiopian-sourced rental income, and a realistic effective tax burden for most individual foreign landlords is roughly 10% to 25% of gross rent, depending on deductible expenses and where your net rental income falls in the brackets, while those who hold property through a company face a flat 30% on taxable profit.

 What insurance is common and how much in Ethiopia in 2026?

-The most common type of property insurance coverage in Ethiopia is fire and allied perils, which protects against fire, lightning, explosion, and related risks, and is often required if any financing is involved.
+The most common property insurance product held by homeowners in Ethiopia is a fire and allied perils policy, which covers the physical structure against fire, lightning, explosion, and related risks, and is often a requirement if any bank financing is involved.

 What sources have we used to write this blog article?